 Published on October 19th, 2012 | by Andrea Bertoli7

-Amaranth is one of those so-called ‘ancient grains-‘ those grains and seeds that have been feeding humans for thousands of years.
+Amaranth is one of the ‘ancient grains-‘ those grains and seeds that have been feeding humans for thousands of years.
 Many of these grains, like teff, spelt, or millet simply faded into the background when modern, hybrid versions of wheat became the staple across the world.
 But ancient grains are making a slow, steady comeback as a healthy, wheat-free option for those of us interested in natural foods.
 Here are all the tips you need for how to cook amaranth AND seven easy amaranth recipes to make it easy for you to enjoy this ancient grain.

 Amaranth is botanically a seed, though it’s usually referred to as a pseudo-grain.
 It’s teeny tiny, and has the distinction of being one of the smallest grains in the world (teff holds the title).
 It’s a nutty, grassy flavored seed that can be used in porridge, soups, or served as the main starch component of meal.
 You can also get amaranth flour to make gluten-free goodies.
 Heidi of 101 Cookbooks has a few recipes for amaranth flour in her cookbooks, and also features it this five-grain pilaf on her site.